Normal, Atypical and Malignant Nevus

 - With Dermatoscopy examination physician can determine the potential for malignancy of nevus.
 Definitive diagnosis, however requires examination collection and examination of tissue sample.

-Based in initial findings, patient and family history options might include observation, skin biopsy or complete surgical removal.
+Based in initial findings, patient and family history, treatment options might include observation, skin biopsy or complete surgical removal.

 It is essential that you speak with your dermatologist if you detect any of the signs of atypical or malignant lesions.